 A few limitations are worth noting about the data.
 First, we do not observe holdings of mutual funds (except for ETFs and other exchange-traded assets).
 However, ownership of mutual funds was quite small among the Chinese markets during the sample period (An et al., 2022).
-Second, cash balance at the account is not observed instantaneously.
-Instead, it is only updated whenever an investor makes a transaction.
+Second, cash balance at the account is only updated whenever an investor makes a transaction.
 Therefore, if an investor deposits or withdraws cash from their account but does not trade, their cash balance will be not be updated.
-This concern, however, is largely mitigated by the fact that average Chinese retail investors trade a lot, with a monthly turnover (defined as the total transaction volume divided the average balance in a month) of around 100%.
+This concern, however, is largely mitigated by the fact that average Chinese retail investors trade a lot, with a monthly turnover (total transaction volume divided the average balance in a month) of around 100%.
 Third, while we observe the cash balance in the brokerage account, we do not observe bank accounts and therefore our data does not fully capture investors' holding of risk-free assets.
-Since we observe withdrawals and additions to the brokerage account we use these to infer the potential reallocation of funds to this additional safe asset category, as discussed below.
+We use withdrawals and additions to the brokerage account to infer the potential reallocation of funds to this additional safe asset category, as discussed below.